ekr/tls13-spec/draft-ietf-tls-tls13.md

     expected_arrival_time = adjusted_creation_time + client's ticket age
 ~~~~

-For a given storage window, the server implements anti-replay as
+For a given Client Hello recording window, the server implements anti-replay as
 follows.

-1. Verify the PSK binder.
+1. Verify the PSK binder as described in {{pre-shared-key-extension}}.

 2. If the expected_arrival_time is outside the window or the ClientHello
    matches a known ClientHello then accept the PSK but